 With more than 70 jobs from around the country at any one time, we have more opportunities available for law students than any other website in Australia.

 We actively source opportunities for our Jobs Noticeboard – and actively work with industry to find placement opportunities.
 We also advertise in legal publications encouraging employers to post jobs on our noticeboard.

 Student Employment Register

-The College of Law provides a free service that allows law students and young lawyers to post CV's on the Jobs Noticeboard so that employers can search for candidates who match their criteria.
+The College of Law provides a free service that allows law students to post CV's on the Jobs Noticeboard so that employers can search for candidates who match their criteria.